 As you can see, only 5% of the time is actually spent on meditating.
 Why?

-Meditation is when we bring our mind to one sole focus.
+In the beginning, we have to bring our mind to one sole focus.

 So, first we need to STOP.